Koredotcom/docs/docs/gale/playground/advanced-features.md

 ## Regenerating Output

 Regenerating output is a cost-effective way to run the same prompt and generate responses again without the need for additional model generations.
-This feature helps reduce costs associated with multiple model generations by allowing you to reuse existing prompts.
+This feature helps reduce costs associated with multiple model generations by allowing you to do selective regenerations.
 Regeneration options are available at both the cell and column levels.
 This approach is particularly useful in cases involving multiple models and rows.

 After generating the initial output, review each output to determine if it meets your expectations.
 If you find an issue in a specific cell, you can tweak the prompt slightly and regenerate it for improved results.
 Similarly, if a particular model is not performing well, you can modify the prompt to reduce any potential bias and regenerate the output.